Identifying Video Game Debugging Bottlenecks: An Industry Perspective: Methodology

 \subsection{Study 4: Post Interviews}

-The final study involved interviewing 10 participants (a subset of the 20) about the bottlenecks they faced when debugging, what tool shortcomings they saw, and how they collaborated.
+The final study involved interviewing at least one participant from each of the seven roles identified previously.
+For this study, 10 participants (a subset of the 20) wished to be interviewed about the bottlenecks they faced when debugging, what tool shortcomings they saw, and how they collaborated.
 The interviews were semi-structured by asking a question and letting participants answer based on past experience or a recent debugging episode.
 On average, the interviews lasted 12 minutes.